mienaikoe/ziyu/Chapters/2-6-Chapter13.md

     "Looking for hae?"

     "It's rare for us to have a prisoner - most are just drugged and then they obey.
-But when Casra arrived, Lissa hid hae somewhere I don't know about."
+But when Casra arrived, Shinna hid hae somewhere I don't know about."

     "Where do you suppose they hid?"